 Before you can build YYC versions of your projects you will be required to download and install Visual Studio for Windows (if you are using the Mac IDE then this will need to be downloaded and installed on the machine used for your Remote Worker).

-Currently, both Visual Studio 2015 and Visual Studio 2017 are supported so you can use either (although if you are developing for UWP, then you should be using VS2015 for now, so you may want to stick with that for regular Windows exports too).
+Currently, both Visual Studio 2015 and Visual Studio 2017 are supported so you can use either, but we currently recommend using VS2015.
 You can get the free Visual Studio Community 2015 here (note that you may need to sign up for the free MS Dev Essentials package to access the download), and you can get the free Visual Studio Community 2017 here.

 Please note that both VS2015 and VS2017 require you to be running at least Windows 7 with SP1.
 If you do not have SP1 installed, Visual Studio will refuse to install.
 (Win 7 + SP1 is the minimum required to run GMS2 anyway, so you should already have this.)